 All submissions should reflect sustained intellectual engagement in any of Lehigh’s many fields of study.
 We are especially interested in essays that draw from the content or methodology of more than one discipline.
 The Review expects students to submit well-researched and well-written works that exceed a mere synthesis of existing sources.
 The Review publishes submissions which demonstrate imagination, original insight and a mastery of the subject.

 HUM 224 Lehigh Review 1-4 Credits

 Students will produce the annual edition of the Lehigh Review, the journal of undergraduate academic (nonfiction) writing.
-The production tasks are divided into one 4 credit editorial board and three pass-fail modules (reviewing, distribution, images).
+The production tasks are divided into one 4 credit editorial board and four pass-fail modules (reviewing, distribution, images, digital manager).
 Students may enroll in either the 4 credit editorial board or in one or more of the modules.
 Admission is by application at the Humanities Center.